-2021 2020

-Total transaction number of new artworks 8

-Total transaction amount of new artworks (RMB million) 134 1-/

-Total amount of artworks in stock at the end of the Reporting Year

-(RMB million) 101

-Service fee income (RMB thousand) 5,294 1106
+2022 2021 Total transaction number of new artworks 9 8 Total transaction amount of new artworks (RMB million) 102 134 Total amount of artworks trading stock at the end of the Reporting Year (RMB million) 135 101 Artworks business income (RMB thousand) 17,231 5,294

 The art investment business mainly relies on Nanjing Yiling as the entity to carry out its business.
-Nanjing Yiling, established in 2021 with a registered capital of RMB55 million, is an indirect holding subsidiary of the Company and is jointly established by the Company and Nanjing Yili Culture Development Co., Ltd. (南京 藝力文化發展有限公司).
+Nanjing Yiling, established in 2021 with a registered capital of RMB55 million, is an indirect non-wholly owned subsidiary of the Company and is jointly established by the Company and Nanjing Yili Culture Development Co., Ltd. (南京藝力文化發展有限公司).
 The Company holds 55% of the equity interests of Nanjing Yiling.
 Nanjing Yiling conducts artwork investment, artwork custody, artwork disposal and other businesses.

 The art investment business covers all categories of artworks, including Chinese modern painting and calligraphy, international contemporary painting and calligraphy, ancient antiques and sculptures.
-Its business covers the whole country.
-The target customers are mainly major auction companies and wellknown domestic collectors.
+Its business covers the whole of Mainland China.
+The target customers are mainly major auction companies and well-known domestic collectors.

-As of 31 December 2021, the total amount of artworks in stock at the end of the Reporting Year and the service fee income of art investment business were RMB101 million and RMB5,294 thousand respectively.
+As of 31 December 2022, the total amount of artworks trading stock at the end of the Reporting Year and the artworks business income of art investment business were RMB135 million and RMB17,231 thousand, respectively, representing a significant increase as compared with the corresponding period of last year.
+The main reason was that after the completion of business model validation, the Company deepened its cooperation with major auction houses and effectively expanded the scale of art investment.

-The main risks and uncertainties faced by art investment business include regulatory policy change risk, artworks valuation risk, artworks transportation and storage risk, liquidity risk, art market systemic risk, etc.
+The main risks and uncertainties faced by art investment business include regulatory policy change risk, artworks valuation risk, artworks transportation and storage risk, credit risk, liquidity risk, art market systemic risk, etc.

-In 2021, the Company entered the art investment industry and became one of the few comprehensive art service platforms in Jiangsu Province with increasing brand influence.
-The development direction of art investment business in the future is to continue to strive to build a comprehensive system that serves the entire art industry, and develop Nanjing Yiling into a comprehensive financial service platform covering all categories and all fields of art, quasi-arts, and quasi-collectibles.
+In 2022, the art investment business has cooperated with many well-known domestic auction houses, the business scale has rapidly expanded, and the profit contribution has gradually increased.
+The development direction of art investment business in the future is to strive to build a comprehensive system that serves the entire art industry, and develop Nanjing Yiling into a well-known comprehensive art service organization in the Mainland China, covering art investment, art appraisal and storage, art auction agency, art exhibition and other services.